i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

    *  - the private key of the provider.
 It is used to sign the proofs and to sign transactions to the ledger (if not stated otherwise)
    *  - the block of data to send as a Uint8Array
    *  - [optional] a Partial<DltConfig> object with your own config for the DLT (see DltConfig interface)
-   *  - [optional] a private key in hex for the DLT, just in case the private key used to sign transactions on the ledger is different than the one for signing the proofs
+   *  - [optional] a private key in hex for the DLT, just in case no DltSigner is provided in dltConfig */ const npProvider = new {{PKG_CAMELCASE}}.NonRepudiationProtocol.NonRepudiationOrig(dataExchangeAgreement, providerJwks.privateJwk, block, dltConfig, providerDltSigningKeyHex)
-   */
-  const npProvider = new {{PKG_CAMELCASE}}.NonRepudiationOrig(dataExchangeAgreement, providerJwks.privateJwk, block)

   // Create the proof of origin (PoO) const poo = await npProvider.generatePoO()